 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
+The majority of rooms were full of stored items which limited our inspection significantly, inclusive of our damp inspection.
 No access was available beneath sanitary or kitchen fittings.
+The garage was full of stored items and no inspection was carried out.